anp12/anp12.github.io/content/home/accomplishments.md

   description = "Begun in 2011 with the support of renowned Sales guru Neil Rackham, the SEF Research Grant Program recognizes sales-specific research with the potential for application by sales executives, sales managers, and/or the sales force.
 A Call for Proposals is announced each January with 2-3 papers selected annually to receive a 5,000 dollar grant by an independent selection committee.
 To date SEF has awarded over 100,000 dollars in research grants."

 [[item]]
-  organization = "Harold and Muriel Berkman Foudnation" organization_url = "http://berkmanfoundation.org/"
+  organization = "Harold and Muriel Berkman Foundation" organization_url = "http://berkmanfoundation.org/"
   title = "Berkman Foundation Grant" url = "http://berkmanfoundation.org/scholarships/marketing-scholarship/"